-Today we are celebrating the 15th anniversary of ABF Pan Asia Bond Index Fund (PAIF), the region's first and largest Asian fixed income ETF1.
-Launched in 2005, PAIF pioneered the Asian fixed income ETF industry.
-It provides an innovative, easy-to-access and cost-efficient solution to invest in a diversified portfolio of Asian local currency government bonds in one single trade.
+Launched in 2005, the ABF Pan Asia Bond Index Fund (PAIF) pioneered the Asian fixed income ETF industry.
+It provides an innovative, easy-to-access and cost-efficient solution to invest in a diversified portfolio of Asian local currency government and quasi-government bonds in one single trade.

 1. PAIF is the first Asian local currency bond ETF.

 2. In 2005, PAIF was launched as part of an important initiative by Asia Pacific's 11 leading central banks and monetary authorities to strengthen the region's bond markets.

 3. PAIF is benchmarked to the Markit iBoxx ABF Pan-Asia Index.

 4. PAIF invests in the sovereign and quasi-sovereign local currency bonds of eight major Asian economies, including China, Hong Kong, Indonesia, Korea, Malaysia, Philippines, Singapore and Thailand.

 5. Domiciled in Singapore, PAIF was listed in Hong Kong in 2005 (SEHK stock code: 2821) and cross-listed in Japan in 2009 (TSE stock code: 1349).

 6. PAIF is currently the largest fixed income ETF in Asia Pacific1.